dcunited001/dcunited001.github.io/_drafts/a-speculative-history-of-five-thousand-bc-2.md

 it seems people discovered that they could establish symbols that would enable them to communicate across tribal boundaries.

-A symbolicized phonetic written language just wouldn't seem natural for the people of 5,000 B.C or earlier.
+A symbolicized phonetic written language just 14wouldn't seem natural for the people of 5,000 B.C or earlier.
 Written language only becomes useful when people can read what you write and it's unlikely that verbal language was consistent enough to enable a written language to